travelnxt/appacitive-docs/index.md

 -------
 Articles represent your data stored inside the Appacitive platform.
 Every article has a dedicated type.
 This type is mapped to the schema that you create via the designer in your management console.
 If we were to use conventional databases as a metaphor, then a schema would correspond to a table and an article would correspond to one row inside that table.

-The article api allows you to store, retrieve and manage all the data that you store inside appacitive.
+The article api allows you to store, retrieve and manage all the data that you store inside Appacitive.
 You can retrieve individual records or lists of records based on a specific filter criteria.

 <span class="h3">The article object</span>